- The React portfolio website you'll build

 To save the page, click the Create Page Type button at the top and enter “portfolio” in the page-type-name field.

-With the page setup complete, you will add the content for your site to the page.
+With the page setup complete, you can now add actual content to the page.
 Later, you'll fetch and display this content from the CMS in your application.
-To do this, select the created page, “portfolio,” from the page options on the left sidebar as follows:

-Afterward, you'll be prompted to enter a Page Title, which will serve as the title of the created page.
+Afterward, you'll be prompted to enter a page title, which will serve as the title of the created page.
 Enter “a portfolio site” into the field as follows:

 To add new content, click on the plus icon to access the component picker, as shown below:

-• Landing caption: “I'm a Full Stack Web Developer.”
+Landing caption: “I'm a Full Stack Web Developer.”

-• Landing main text: “I have four years of experience in graphic design and web development.
+Landing main text: “I have four years of experience in graphic design and web development.
 Currently, I love working on web applications using technologies like React, Tailwind, Next.js, and MongoDB.”

 Your Landing section should look like this: